10.31.2006

 10.09.2006

-My Friend Does Me
+My Friend Draws Me

 My friend does amazing little caricature drawings, so I had her draw one of me.
 Anyone who has ever seen me walking around NYC will know she got me perfectly.